multiversx/mx-launchpad-sc/launchpad/interaction/readme.md

 ```
 depositLaunchpadTokens
 ```
 And that’s it, done.
-You can go ahead and check the status of the submitted transaction in the Elrond explorer.
+You can go ahead and check the status of the submitted transaction in the MultiversX explorer.

 ### Add address to blacklist
 This one requires a bit more effort as we’re not yet able to guess the future and foresee the address you need to blacklist, so you’ll have to provide it yourself.
 Therefore, in the prepared terminal window, execute the following command (just replace the `address_to_blacklist` with the real address you have in mind):
 ```
 addAddressToBlacklist address_to_blacklist
 ```
 Done.
-You can go ahead and check the status of the submitted transaction in the Elrond explorer.
+You can go ahead and check the status of the submitted transaction in the MultiversX explorer.

 ### Remove address from blacklist
 Similarly to the way you’ve added an address to the blacklist, you can also remove it with the following command (just replace the `address_to_remove_from_blacklist` with the real address you have in mind)